-Article 6: Information to be provided Subparagraph (a) establishes the principle that the commercial communication must be clearly identifiable as such.
-This pean Parliament and of the Council of 10 April 1997 on a common framework for general authorizations and individual licences in the field of telecommunications services OJ L 117, 07.05.1997 p.
-0015 - 0027 would be the case, for example, for a header the content of which left no doubt as to its nature.
-By contrast, identification would not be clear, for example, if the commercial communication is hidden, or in the case of an article which praised the qualities of a product and was commissioned and financed by a commercial operator without that fact being mentioned, or again in the case of a site entirely sponsored by a private interest for the purposes of advertising, but not mentioning that fact.
+Article 6 Information to be provided

+Subparagraph (a) establishes the principle that the commercial communication must be clearly identifiable as such.
+This would be the case, for example, for a header the content of which left no doubt as to its nature.
+By contrast, identification would not be clear, for example, if the commercial communication is hidden, or in the case of an Article which praised the qualities of a product and was commissioned and financed by a commercial operator without that fact being mentioned, or again in the case of a site entirely sponsored by a private interest for the purposes of advertising, but not mentioning that fact.